espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Burning Blossoms.md

 **Success** The creature is unaffected, but it must attempt a new save at the end of its turn if it can still see the tree.

-**Failure** The creature is [[Fascinated]] with the tree until the end of its next turn.
+**Failure** The creature is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fascinated]] with the tree until the end of its next turn.
 If it can still see the tree then, it must attempt a save again.

 **Critical Failure** The creature is fascinated with the tree until the spell ends.
 The tree's fire damage doesn't end the fascination; other hostile actions end it, as normal.
 If the fascination ends, the creature must attempt a new save at the end of its turn if it can still see the tree.